Hopwas: History

 Hopwas is recorded in the Domesday Book of 1086 as follows: "The King holds Opewas; there are three hides; the arable land is six carucates.
 In demesne there is a mill of thirteen shillings and four pence rent; and eleven villeins and two bordars employ five ploughs.
 Here are thirty acres of meadow, a wood six furlongs in length and three in breadth.
 The whole was valued aforetime and then at 40s."

 Amenities

 North of Hopwas village is Hopwas Hays Wood, which consists of approximately 385 acres of ancient woodland, that was owned for many years by the Levett family of Wychnor Park.
 A large part of the woodland is currently owned by Tarmac.

 Tamworth Cricket and Hockey Club is based on Hints Road in Hopwas, where it also has a squash section.

 The village has a variety of clubs and societies including an active women's institute and book club.

+Hopwas is served by Arriva bus servies 765 and X65 connecting to Lichfield and Tamworth.